kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 It is an educational model you can use to see how values, objects, references, pointers, and lifetimes behave in C++17 and later.

+Like all metaphors, this model has limits and should be used alongside the C++ standard and other authoritative references.

 --------------------------------------------------------------------------------
 THE SHAPE OF THE WORLD
 --------------------------------------------------------------------------------